Create a culture that means business™

-Are you ready for employee appreciation day?
+Are you ready for employee appreciation day on March 1st, 2024, ?
 It takes place on the first Friday of March every year, and it’s a great opportunity to show your employees how much you value them.
 When employees feel appreciated, they perform at their best and are less likely to leave.
 In fact, organizations that rate their culture of recognition highly are 3 times more likely to see increased employee retention and 2.5 times more likely to see increased employee engagement, among other benefits.

 There’s no better time than employee appreciation day to start putting ideas for year-round recognition into practice.
 Employees will never forget the employee appreciation day when they first started to accrue reward points, or when they first started hearing “thank you” regularly from their manager.

 Employee Appreciation Day is on Friday March 1, 2024.
 National Employee Appreciation Day falls on the first Friday of March every year.

 National Employee Appreciation Day celebrates the contributions of employees within an organization.
 It’s a day to show employees that you value their hard work and that they’re an important part of the team, contributing to the greater mission of the organization.